metarank/metarank/doc/quickstart/quickstart.md

 }'
 ```

-The API will respond with a list of 100 re-ranked movie ids:
+The API will respond with a list of 100 reranked movie ids:
 ```json5
 {
   "items": [